National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   But I've got good news.
   All the N3C contributors comprehensively capture all conditions diagnosed *during* the visit.
   Furthermore the diagnosis codes are standardized really well across sites.
-  That's because all the providers enter ICD codes into the EMR, which eventually can be cleanly mapped to OMOP's standard concepts.^[Authoring and using concept sets are described in @sec-understanding.
+  That's because most providers enter ICD codes into the EMR, which eventually can be cleanly mapped to OMOP's standard concepts.^[Authoring and using concept sets are described in @sec-understanding.
   Mapping an ICD to SNOMED diagnosis code is an example of mapping a "non-standard" to a "standard" concept, discussed in @sec-understanding.]
 * **I**: